nextflow-io/nextflow/docs/process.md

 - {ref}`sge-executor`
 - {ref}`slurm-executor`

-A process using array jobs will collect tasks and submit each batch as an array job when it is ready.
-Any "leftover" tasks will be submitted as a partial array job.
+A process using job arrays will collect tasks and submit each batch as a job array when it is ready.
+Any "leftover" tasks will be submitted as a partial job array.

-Once an array job is submitted, each "child" task is executed as an independent job.
+Once a job array is submitted, each "child" task is executed as an independent job.
 Any tasks that fail (and can be retried) will be retried without interfering with the tasks that succeeded.
-Retried tasks are executed directly rather than through an array job, in order to allow for the use of [dynamic resources](#dynamic-computing-resources).
+Retried tasks are submitted individually rather than through a job array, in order to allow for the use of [dynamic resources](#dynamic-computing-resources).

-The following directives must be uniform across all tasks in a process that uses array jobs, because these directives are specified once for the entire array job:
+The following directives must be uniform across all tasks in a process that uses job arrays, because these directives are specified once for the entire job array:

 - {ref}`process-accelerator`
 - {ref}`process-clusterOptions`